yashhjaggi1998/EventSourcing-Banking/README.md

 **Documentation and Clarity:** We’ll assess the clarity of your documentation, including comments within the code, README files, architectural diagrams, and explanations of design decisions.
 Your documentation should provide sufficient context for reviewers to understand the problem, solution, and implementation details.

-# Candidate README

-## Bootstrap instructions

-Local Run instructions are as follows:
+# Local Run instructions are as follows:

 1) Load the project in the latest intellij IDE.
 2) Install Java jdk 17 or above if not already installed.